• Skip to primary navigation

 Helpful tips

-• You can adjust the amount of gochujang, lime juice, and sugar to your liking.
-Make it kid-friendly by reducing the gochujang in the recipe.
+• Make it kid-friendly by reducing the gochujang in the recipe.
 Alternatively, you can spice it up by adding more gochujang, chili garlic sauce, red pepper flakes, or even just go heavy on black pepper.

 • Allow the ground beef to cook undisturbed for a few minutes after breaking into pieces when cooking.
 This allows the pieces to brown nicely and have crisp edges.
 If you move the meat around in the pan too much, it will steam rather than sear.